What is PDRN? The Salmon Skincare Trend Explained.

 Best Vegan Alternative: VT Cosmetics PDRN 100 Essence

-Good news, there is a vegan alternative to the salmon sperm DNA!
-The VT cosmetics essence uses PDRN derived from ginseng to provide many of the same benefits, including hydration and skin renewal.
-Keep in mind that the research around vegan PDRN is far more limited than that around salmon-derived PDRN, so it may not work quite as well.
-But if you’re interested in the benefits of this ingredient, but don’t want to support an animal-derived product, then the VT essence is well worth a try.
+If you’re vegan, the good news is that there is an alternative to salmon-derived PDRN.
+The VT Cosmetics PDRN 100 Essence uses 100,000ppm (!) ginseng-derived PDRN to supposedly provide many of the same benefits, including hydration and skin renewal.
+Keep in mind that the research around vegan PDRN is pretty much non-existent, so it may not work quite as well.
+But if you’re interested in the benefits of this ingredient without supporting an animal-derived product, then the VT essence is well worth a try.
+It also contains other hydrating and nourishing ingredients like niacinamide, ceramides, panthenol, squalane, and allantoin.

 Best for Sensitive Skin: Heveblue Salmon Caring Centella Cream

-If you really want to amp up the calming and soothing effects of your PDRN product, replace your moisturizer with this cream that combines salmon-derived PDRN with skincare powerhouses like Centella Asiatica, Madecassoside, and Green Tea extract.
-Making it ideal for hydrating and repairing sensitive or compromised skin.
+If you really want to amp up the calming and soothing effects of your PDRN product, replace your moisturizer with the Heveblue Salmon Caring Centella Cream that combines 5,000ppm of salmon-derived PDRN and 30,000ppm of salmon egg extract with skincare soothing and hydrating powerhouses like centella asiatica, madecassoside, hyaluronic acid, and green tea extract.

 Best for Anti-Aging: Medicube Pink Peptide PDRN Serum